Model United Nations: Bangladesh

-Mainland China
+China

 Model United Nations first came to mainland China in 1995, when the China Foreign Affairs University held the country's first collegiate model United Nations conferences.
-Arriving in mainland Chinese high schools in 2005, Model UN expanded rapidly.
+Model UN arrived in mainland Chinese high schools in 2005, and it expanded rapidly.
 Peking University (PKU) students, after attending Harvard's HMUN, organized the first national model UN conference for high school students in mainland China.
 PKU's conference was initially backed by UNA-USA, however support was curtailed in 2010 due to the Great Recession.

-Between 2005 and 2010, national Model United Nations conferences such as those organized by PKU and the rivaling Fudan University in Shanghai drew the best high school students from around the country, who competed for limited spaces.
+Between 2005 and 2010, national Model United Nations conferences such as those organized by PKU and the rival Fudan University in Shanghai drew high school students from around the country, who competed for limited spaces.
 Over time, lesser-known national conferences, as well as regional and even local conferences for high school students, began to develop and gradually spread to cities beyond Beijing and Shanghai.

 Most Model United Nations conferences in mainland China are organized through private or academic enterprises; however, some government-affiliated MUNs have also flourished, and recently, unofficial student-run grassroots conferences have begun to dominate the Chinese MUN scene.

+Hong Kong, China

+The Hong Kong Model United Nations was founded in 1989 and held at the Hong Kong City Hall.
+It is Asia's oldest continuously-run Model United Nations conference.
+Since 2015, HKMUN has been held at Hong Kong Science & Technology Park.

 India

 Delegates from across India attend the Doon School Model United Nations.
 The Harvard MUN India hosted over 1700 attendees in 2019.
 Delegates also participate in the I.I.M.U.N.
+There are also various local model United Nations hosted by regional schools.

 Israel

+The first MUN conference in Israel was The Israel Middle East Model United Nations (TIMEMUN), held at Walworth Barbour American International School in 2000.
+Since then, many more high school conferences have opened throughout Israel.
 In 2008, Reichman University established the first United Nations Model Club at the academic level in Israel.
 Since then, university-level MUN in Israel has grown to include over 10 universities and colleges and is led by the Israeli Model United Nations Association.
-Some universities hold a yearly conference of their own, such as Tel Aviv University's TLVMUN.
+Some universities hold a yearly conference of their own, such as Tel Aviv University's TLVMUN..
+United Israel Model United Nations was responsible for a number of national conferences (IsraMUN) and support for international delegations.

+Japan

+MUN for Japan began in 1983, when All Japan Model United Nations was established under the leadership of Sadako Ogata.